This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in New York.

 This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Maryland.

-The grave of Acting Leading Seaman Joseph Thompson Clark
+The grave of Leading Seaman Joseph Thompson Clark

 Joseph Thompson Clark was nearby when HMS Natal blew up in Cromarty Firth in 1915, was present at the Battle of Jutland, and survived being torpedoed in the Mediterranean only to drown in a swimming accident in Baltimore harbour in 1917.